JoeSzymkowiczFiveM/js5m_gunrack/README.md

 - qb-target - This was used because ox_target has backwards compatibility for qb-target, so it will work with that aswell.
 - [ox_inventory](https://github.com/overextended/ox_inventory)

+## 👐 Credit

+A huge thank you to [FjamZoo](https://github.com/FjamZoo) for his research and work with weapons components and skins.
+Also, huge shoutout to the [Overextended](https://github.com/overextended) for their continued work on the ox resources.
+Keep FiveM free!
+A big thank you to the guy that was selling roughly this same thing for €120 on the Releases forum, for the motivation to work on this.

 ## Discord
 [Joe Szymkowicz FiveM Development](https://discord.gg/5vPGxyCB4z)